wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 ##### 802.11ax High Doppler-Format Frames

 In order to combating the high-doppler effect in moving scenarios, the High Doppler-format inserts additional *midamble HE-LTFs* into the data part of a HE-SU format frame every 10 or 20 data OFDM symbols.
 PicoScenes implements the encoding and decoding of this feature.
 Once the frame is long enough (via A-MPDU), up to 39 CSI measurements can be measured by a single frame.
-Users can enable this feature by ``--high-doppler`` option like the following command:
+Users can enable this feature by `--high-doppler` option like the following command:

 ```bash
 PicoScenes "-d debug -i usrp --freq 5240 --preset TX_CBW_20_HESU --high-doppler 10 --repeat 1e9 --delay 5e3"
 ```

-This command transmits HE-SU High-Doppler mode frames, which inserts midamble HE-LTFs every 10 data OFDM symbols. ``--high-doppler`` option has two possible values, 10 or 20.
+This command transmits HE-SU High-Doppler mode frames, which inserts midamble HE-LTFs every 10 data OFDM symbols. `--high-doppler` option has two possible values, 10 or 20.

 ::: info
 High Doppler-format is an optional feature of 802.11ax standard.
-AX210/AX200 doesn’t support this mode.
+AX210/AX200 doesn't support this mode.
 :::

 ##### 802.11n Extra Spatial Sounding (ESS) Frames